coverclock/com-diag-hazer/README.md

 # Platforms

-I have tested Hazer and run gpstool on the following platforms, in no particular order.
+From time to time, I have tested various versions of Hazer and run gpstool on the following platforms, in no particular order.
 This list is not exhaustive, and just serves as an example of the wide variety of possible computers one may use.
 Your mileage may vary.
 Hazer and gpstool are not resource intensive; I routinely run gpstool on an old 32-bit Intel i686 netbook, and run four instances of gpstool simultaneously on a single Raspberry Pi 4B.

 Dell OptiPlex 7040
 Intel Core i7-6700T x86_64 @ 2.8GHz x 4 x 2